|

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 5500 XT should in theory perform a little bit faster than the Radeon HD 7870 XT in general. (explain)
+Memory BandwidthIn theory, the Radeon RX 5500 XT should perform a bit faster than the Radeon HD 7870 XT overall. (explain)

-Texel RateThe Radeon RX 5500 XT will be quite a bit (about 70%) more effective at AF than the Radeon HD 7870 XT. (explain)
+Texel RateThe Radeon RX 5500 XT should be much (approximately 70%) more effective at texture filtering than the Radeon HD 7870 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison